Below are some reputable suicide prevention programs that are available for schools:

 Sources of Strength is a peer-to-peer suicide prevention program that connects help-seeking students with caring adults, as well as peers.
-The program is often implemented in middle school, high school, and colleges.
+The program is often implemented in middle school, high school and colleges.
 The program trains 2-3 adult advisors and these trained advisors then help in recruit and train a peer leader team.
 The peer leader team consists of 10-50 students.

 CAST is a school-based small group counseling program for at-risk youth.
 The program consists of twelve, 55 minutes of sessions.
 These sessions are delivered by trained teachers, social works and others with similar experiences.

-Suicide Prevention Lifeline provides 24/7 support.
+Call 988 for 24/7 support.
 It is free and confidential.
 It also has resources for suicide prevention and and best practices for mental health professionals.

-The Crisis Text Line is a 24/7, free and confidential resource.
+A 24/7 free and confidential resource.
 Your text will be answered by a counselor who will help you move to a safer state of mind.

-Stay Alive App is a suicide prevention resource for the UK.
+A suicide prevention resource for the UK.
 The app features resources like guided breathing exercises, a safety plan, customizable reasons for living and LifeBox where you can store memories and pictures of people or places important to you.